 But sometimes we come across as too blunt, judgmental, or harsh.
 We don’t mean to be cruel, though, and we’re sorry for the times that we are.
 Know that if your INFJ friend is telling you something you don’t want to hear, it’s because they’re genuinely concerned about you and want only good things for you.
 Yes, INFJs may be too brutally honest, but we’re rarely malicious.

 5. Bottling up negative emotions, then exploding

-We are capable of adapting to the needs of others and love being a source of comfort.
+We’re capable of adapting to the needs of others and love being a source of comfort.
 We will, however, lash out if we feel we are being wronged.
-It is usually after many minor hurts have piled up and our patience has been exhausted.
+It’s usually after many minor hurts have piled up, and our patience has been exhausted.
 We tend to bottle up negative emotions because we’d rather keep the peace than tell someone they’ve hurt us.

-6. Cutting people out of our life
+6. Abruptly cutting people out of our life

 If an INFJ slams the door on you, they may suddenly stop all communication with you.
-If this is not possible (because they see you every day at home, work, or school) they may simply close themselves off emotionally and refuse to allow you in.
+If this is not possible, because they see you every day at home, work, or school, they may simply close themselves off emotionally and refuse to allow you in.
 They may still talk to you when they have to, but they’ll seem cold and distant.

 INFJs do not shut people out without intense contemplation.
 Being “judgers,” we’re not exactly impulsive people.
 Other people may forget just how sensitive we are despite our cool “everything is fine” demeanor.
 But even the nicest people have their limits, and INFJs are no exception.

 Often, INFJs are right to slam the door.
 And people who emotionally abused, deceived, or took advantage of the INFJ should be kept out.